 Type of establishment.
-Mark the checkbox (mark only one checkbox) on the form that best describes the food or beverage operation at this establishment:
+Check the box (check only one box) on the form that best describes the food or beverage operation at this establishment:

-- An establishment that serves evening meals only (with or without alcoholic beverages). - · An establishment that serves evening and other meals (with or without alcoholic beverages). - An establishment that serves only meals other than evening meals (with or without alcoholic beverages). - An establishment that serves food, if at all, only as an incidental part of the business of serving alcoholic beverages.
+- An establishment that serves evening meals only (with or without alcoholic beverages) - An establishment that serves evening and other meals (with or without alcoholic beverages). - An establishment that serves only meals other than evening meals (with or without alcoholic beverages). - An establishment that serves food, if at all, only as an incidental part of the business of serving alcoholic beverages.

 Employer's name and address.
 Enter the name and address of the entity or individual whose EIN is shown above.
 Enter foreign addresses as follows: city, province or state, and country.
-Do not abbreviate the
+Do not abbreviate the country name.